appseconnect/docs/_posts/Package Documents/2021-04-01-Package-Document-For-DynamicsBusinessCentral-Shopify.md

 This Processflow adds the invoices of the generated order as Fulfillment from Dynamics 365 BC to Shopify.
 The following data will be added when synced: Line Item Details (Item Web Id, quantity, Item SKU), Tracking Number, order_id & SourceKey.
 This processflow is also equipped with a post acknowledgement flow that syncs back the following data: SyncFlag, PatchHeaderData & RequestMethod.

+- **PF-Price Update**

+This Processflow updates the Product Price from Dynamics 365 BC to Shopify.
+The followings data will be updated: Product Web Id & Product Price.
+This Processflow is also equipped with a Post Acknowledgement flow that syncs back the Application ID, Request Method, Patch Header Data & Web Price Sync Flag back to Dynamics 365 BC from Shopify.